Nigel Slater

 Nigel Slater (born 9 April 1956) is an English food writer, journalist and broadcaster.
-He has written a column for The Observer Magazine for over a decade and is the principal writer for the Observer Food Monthly supplement.
-Prior to this, Slater was a food writer for Marie Claire for five years.
+He has written a column for The Observer Magazine for more than a decade and is the principal writer for the Observer Food Monthly supplement.
+Prior to this, Slater was a food writer for Marie Claire magazine for five years.

 Early life

 Food is, for me, for everybody, a very sexual thing and I think I realised that quite early on.
 I still cannot exaggerate how just putting a meal in front of somebody is really more of a buzz for me than anything.
 And I mean anything.
 Maybe that goes back to trying to please my dad, I don't know.
 It's like parenting in a way I suppose.